 Literature and literary analysis are introduced and the five-step writing process is taught.
 Rubrics and portfolios are used to help students see their growth as writers.
 Geometric and algebraic patterns, rules and attributes are taught, and multiplication and division and numeration through hundred thousands place value is introduced.
 Problem solving emphasizes communication of thought process and learning to see more than one way to find an answer.

-Third grade students become “Big Buddies” to the Preschool and Pre-K students this year.
-This first experience with being a big buddy helps to develop compassion, confidence and friendships with younger students that are maintained throughout their years at Seven Hills.
+Third grade students become younger buddies to the 7th grade students this year.
+The buddy program helps to develop compassion, confidence and friendships with older students.

 The third grade team believes in a strong home-school relationship to help support children and their individual needs.
 We communicate weekly through progress log reflections and our webpage.
 Families are invited to participate in learning through math centers, field trips and class projects.
 We also have an open door policy and appreciate time to work with families.